CENDARI/litef-conductor/docs/dataspaces/get-dataspaces.rst

-title           String  Dataspace title description     String  Additional information about the dataspace visibility      String  Visibility can be ``private`` or ``public`` state           String  State can be "active" or "deleted"
+title           String  Dataspace title description     String  Additional information about the dataspace visibility      String  Visibility can be ``private`` or ``public`` origin          String  Information about origin of the dataspace (NTE, AtoM, ...) state           String  State can be "active" or "deleted"
 ==============  ======= ==========================================